jtonneyck/file-upload-server-react/README.md

 }
 ```

-config.baseUrl is the url of the backend.
+config.baseUrl holds the url of the backend.
 In this case http://localhost:3000.
-Check out the [repo](https://github.com/Piepongwong/file-upload-server-react) of the working code.
+Check out the [repo](https://github.com/Piepongwong/file-upload-server-react) for the working code.

-## To run
+## To Run working Demo Code

-In the root directory execute npm run install-all followed by npm start.
+In the root directory execute `npm run install-all` followed by `npm start`.